Kathy Edmonston

 Kathy Edmonston is an American politician currently serving as a member of the Louisiana House of Representatives.
-She represents District 88 and is a member of the Republican Party.
+She represents District 88 and is a member of the Republican Party and the Louisiana Freedom Caucus.
 She assumed office on January 13, 2020.

-Edmonston has been noted to spread false information regarding vaccination and has unsuccessfully tried to pass legislation to make it difficult for schools to enforce vaccination mandates in Louisiana.
+Edmonston has expressed vaccine-hesitant stances, and has tried to pass legislation that would inform parents of the ability to opt-out of school vaccine requirements.

-Edmonston was previously a member of the Louisiana Board of Elementary and Secondary Education representing District 6 from 2016 to 2020.
+She was previously a member of the Louisiana Board of Elementary and Secondary Education representing District 6 from 2016 to 2020.